Spyro: A Hero's Tail: Release and promotion

 On 27 April 2004, Spyro: A Hero's Tail received its first public announcement by Vivendi Universal Games; its premise, Spyro's new attacks, and the additional player characters were revealed, as well as its release date set sometime in last quarter of 2004 for the GameCube, PlayStation 2, and Xbox.
-Emmy Award winner J. Stewart Burns was also announced as writer.
+Emmy Award-winning The Simpsons and Futurama veteran J. Stewart Burns was also announced as writer.
 Worldwide Studios executive vice president Michael Pole stated it was the dragon's "greatest adventure to date--an adventure game that immerses players into a deep storyline, [with] more-diverse, lush environments, and [that also] introduces a strong lineup of engaging characters."
 Two weeks later, it was presented at E3 2004, and the date was set to be sometime in November.
 Douglas C. Perry of IGN reported the game's target audience to be very young, its size to be four times as large as Enter the Dragonfly, and taking potentially twice as long to beat, 18–20 hours.
 On 18 May 2004, the game was rated E by the Entertainment Software Rating Board and had its first trailer unveiled.
 All console versions were then presented at the September 2004 Game Stars Live event in London.

 Spyro: A Hero's Tail's only officially-released demos, solely for the PS2, were the E3 giveaway bundle with Crash Twinsanity (2004) and those in magazines.
 Days before its release, Spyro: A Hero's Tail received preview coverage in Cube and IGN.
 The Australian edition of PlayStation 2 Official Magazine, in its November 2004 issue, provided its readers a demo of Spyro: A Hero's Tail, where the main hub area, an egg-collecting mission, and mini-game levels for Hunter and St. Byrd were playable.
-The Xbox version was released in North America on 2 November 2004, the PlayStation 2 and GameCube versions on 9 November.
+The game was released in North America on 2 November 2004.
 In Europe, the PlayStation 2 version was released on 16 November, the Xbox version 19 November, and the GameCube version 26 November.

 Reminded of the technical flaws that plagued Enter the Dragonfly, critics from GameSpot and IGN were very hopeful of Spyro: A Hero's Tail for reasons of a reputable developer, improved graphics, wider draw distance, absence of loading times, and variety of playable characters and scenarios.
 IGN's Ivan Sulic enjoyed the game's meta humour.
 CUBE UK predicted the game would be like the others in the Spyro, but a little more fun due to less of an emphasis on collecting and more on platforming.